heyitswither/lns/README.txt

 ------------------LNS 0.1-------------------
 --------------------------------------------

-FOLDER "source_cl" IS A CLION PROJECT FOLDER
+FOLDER "lns" IS A CLION PROJECT FOLDER

 --------------------------------------------
 ----------------INSTALLATION----------------